EvandroLG/node-compressor/README.md

 ```

 ## How it work?
 It's a command line tool that receives as parameter an HTML file and compresses the JavaScript and CSS files called.
+It also minify the HTML file.

 The files that you want to compress must be between ``<!-- compress js/css -->`` and ``<!-- endcompress -->``.